psevestre/openid-fapi/Financial_API_Grant_Management.md

 ## Historical grant or consent records
 Grant Management specification allows a client to query the status and contents of a grant (user consent).
 This is designed for clients to understand what is included in current active grant.
 This is NOT designed to provide for legal, reporting or archiving purposes, for example, keeping 7 years of expired or revoked consents.

+## Consent resource shared with other parties
+There is a use case where end user might want to share their consents with third parties (e.g. centralised consent management dashboards).
+Grant management specification only allows access to grants for clients that own the grant.
+A new Consent Resource API could be created for this purpose but it is out of scope for this specification.

 # OAuth Protocol Extensions